Ministry of Energy and Minerals (Somaliland): CPC Taiwan

+Media sources such as Wayra media Somaliand indicated Somaliland and Taiwans CPC Corporation set to begin joint drilling in early 2026 in sl10/sl13 site bloc with taiwans CPC Corporation targeting ~ 650 MMbbl (mean prospective resources) advancement of build up oil phase towards crude oil Production.

 DNO ASA

-Oslo, 8 September 2014 - DNO ASA, the Norwegian oil and gas operator, today announced that it has been granted a two-year extension of the term of its production sharing agreement for Block SL18 in Somaliland.
-The first exploration period will now end on 8 November 2017.
+On 8 September 2014, DNO ASA, the Norwegian oil and gas operator, announced that it has been granted a two-year extension of the term of its production sharing agreement for Block SL18 in Somaliland.
+The first exploration period was set to end on 8 November 2017.

 Block SL18, in which DNO has a 50 percent stake as operator, is a frontier exploration block.
-The partners have completed field survey and environmental assessment studies over the block and will initiate a planned seismic acquisition program once the Government of Somaliland has put in place a planned Oil Protection Unit (OPU) to support the international oil companies operating in Somaliland.
-The OPU is expected to be operational in 2015.
+The partners completed a field survey and environmental assessment studies over the block and was scheduled to initiate a planned seismic acquisition program once the Government of Somaliland has put in place a planned Oil Protection Unit (OPU) to support the international oil companies operating in Somaliland.
+The OPU was expected to be operational in 2015.

 In the interim, security conditions permitting, DNO will resume a development program focused on drilling water wells to provide local communities in the areas covered by Block SL18 with potable water.